biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 Use the same command, but instead of **python** try **py**.
 A third option is to try **python3**.
 If none of the previous solutions work, check the troubleshooting section.

 To execute the program it is necessary to run the main script and give it the path of at least one fastq file.
 The main script is called ***plantVirusDetectionV2.py*** and it's located in the folder ***Scripts***.
-The structure if the command is as follows:
+The structure of the command is as follows:

 ```markdown
 python Scripts/plantVirusDetectionV2.py -seq1 Testfiles/data.fastq